Originally published in September 2018

 - And speaking of a cleaning… schedule an HVAC service once a year.
 This keeps your system clean (and, by extension, your air cleaner) and functioning properly.

 There’s a “but” here: if your centralized HVAC unit is not designed for use with HEPA filters, you could put too much stress on the system.
 Give us a call so we can advise you on the best solution.
 Using a standard filter with a higher MERV rating may be the best bet for centralized systems.

 Some other steps you can take to breathe easier:

 - Dust your vents and registers.
-If this task hasn’t made it on your to-do list yet, take a peak.
-You’ll likely see a significant build up of dust and debris.
+If this task hasn’t made it on your to-do list yet, take a peek.
+You’ll likely see a significant build-up of dust and debris.
 Take some time to get them dusted or vacuumed (if you’re the allergy sufferer and dust is a trigger, vacuuming is the way to go).
 You’ll reduce particulates in the air very easily – and likely quite noticeably.

 - Clean and dust the area around your HVAC unit.
 With outside units, make sure you remove debris from around the unit.
 Inside, vacuum away dust and debris that can otherwise be recirculated inside your home.

 - Watch the humidity.
 We know – it’s North Carolina!
 Humidity is part of the deal.
 But keeping an optimal level inside is important.
 When it’s either too low or too high, it can trigger allergy symptoms.
 And, of course, if it’s too humid, mold can grow.
 Some systems maintain proper humidity; if not, use humidifier units in key rooms, such as your bedroom.

 - Add UV lighting.
 Research shows that UVC, or germicidal ultraviolet light, helps prohibit organic growth and kill airborne spores, bacteria, and viruses.
 Adding some UV lamps can be an easy, inexpensive way to improve air quality.